the-bos/the-bos.github.io/_posts/2025-07-22-how-to-get-hired-ai-ml.markdown

 If you’ve worked in AI/ML in the last decade, none of this should surprise you.

 But, my key takeaway was that, to really stand out, you should further have a track record of building:
-- End-to-end GenAI features that make smart use of LLMs
+- End-to-end **GenAI features** that make smart use of LLMs
-- Powerful RAG pipelines grounded in thoughtful knowledge management
+- Powerful **RAG pipelines** grounded in thoughtful knowledge management
-- Full-stack, production-ready agents, equipped with memory, tools, auth, feedback — the whole package
+- Full-stack, production-ready **AI agents**, equipped with memory, tools, auth, feedback — the whole package
-- Strong evaluation frameworks for offline and online data
+- Strong **evaluation frameworks** for offline and online data
-- Holistic workflows for users to define, organize, execute, and analyze tasks
+- **Holistic workspaces** for users to define, organize, execute, and analyze tasks

 Clearly, there's industry-wide excitement as AI graduates from "ML can make good predictions" to "agents can _actually_ convert natural language into dozen-step workflows".